-Achari chicken or achari murgh is a bold and spicy chicken curry made in Indian pickling spices.
-Serve it with naan and a salad on the side for a delicious meal.
-Instant pot and stove top recipes included.
+Achari chicken or achari murgh is a bold and spicy chicken curry made with Indian pickling spices.
+Serve it with naan or tandoori roti for a delicious meal.
+Instant pot recipe included.

-If you love dry and spicy Indian curries, see this chicken bhuna masala also.
+If you love dry and spicy Indian curries, see chicken changezi and chicken bhuna masala also.

 I had a lot of fun while coming up with an English translation for chicken achari.
 The thought popped in my mind that this is literally chicken in a pickle.
-And that tickled me no end.
+Silly, but made me laugh no end.
 Chicken in a pickle that makes you tickle?
-Haha!
+Ha!

 On the other hand, if you're looking for a mild and comforting chicken dish that's packed with flavor, check out my palak chicken (boneless chicken and spinach leaves simmered in a rich but mild gravy).
 It's full of goodness!

-A note about Kashmiri chilli - this is a naturally mild variety of chilli and won't add too much heat.
+A note about the powdered red chilli: I like using a variety called Kashmiri red chilli as this is a naturally mild chilli and won't add too much heat.
 It is also a very pleasing natural red color that makes any curry it is added to quite vibrant.
-Available in Indian grocery stores, but if you don't have it, use cayenne.
-Just remember to add a little less if you don't want a super-hot curry.
+Available in Indian and Pakistani grocery stores.

 Cooking with Mustard Oil

 Mustard oil has a deep, smoky flavor that enhances the taste of meat or vegetables cooked in it.
 It has been used for centuries in countries like India, Pakistan and Bangladesh.
 Unfortunately, in Canada, USA and Europe, mustard oil comes with a ‘for external use only’ label.
 This is because of the presence of a compound called erucic acid which may be harmful for health.
-If you are not comfortable cooking with it, feel free to use any oil of your choice like canola or sunflower.
+If you are not comfortable cooking with it, feel free to use any neutral oil of your choice.

 If you decide to cook with mustard oil, you will find brands without the warning label in any Indian or Pakistani grocery in your town.
 With this oil, however, you need to go one extra step.
 You need to smoke it before using it.
-It's a very simple process: heat the oil in a saucepan on medium to high.
-After a few minutes, you will see that it will start smoking and its color will change to a pale yellow.
+It's a very simple process: heat the oil in a saucepan on medium heat.
+After a couple minutes, you will see that it starts smoking and its color changes to a pale yellow.
 Switch off the gas and wait for it to cool down to the required temperature.
 Now, you can go ahead and use it for cooking.

 Preparation

-4. Crush the coriander and fennel seeds in a mortar and pestle.
+3. Crush the coriander and fennel seeds in a mortar and pestle.
 You can also do this in a spice grinder but be careful not to grind it to a fine powder!
-Just give it one or two turns at the lowest setting to get coarsely ground spices.

 Tip: If you don't have a spice grinder, a coffee grinder would work as well.
 Just wash it in hot, soapy water before and after if you don't want coffee-flavored curry.
 Or curry flavored coffee!